Identity Assurance Level Requirements

 Evidence Validation |

-Physical Evidence: –automated doc auth. –visual inspection Digital Evidence: –interrogation of digital security features |
+Physical Evidence: • Automated document authentication • Visual inspection • Physical/tactile inspection Digital Evidence: • Interrogation of digital security features |

 Attribute Validation |

-Confirmation of core attributes against authoritative or credible sources.
-Confirmation of digitally signed attributes through digital signature verification. |
+• Confirmation of core attributes against authoritative or credible sources • Confirmation of digitally signed attributes through digital signature verification |

 Verification |

-Verify applicant’s ownership of either the FAIR evidence or the STRONG evidence per 4.1.6 |
+Verify applicant’s ownership of the FAIR, STRONG, or SUPERIOR evidence per 4.1.6 |

 Verify applicant’s ownership of all presented evidence using methods provided in 4.2.6 |